 How long does a protection order last?

-What happens if my protection order is in conflict with another court order?
+What happens if your protection order says something different from another court order?

-What if the person doesn't obey the protection order?
+What if the other person doesn't obey the protection order?

-What if I want to change the protection order?
+What if you want to change the protection order?

 What is the Protection Order Registry?